 Before we examine in more detail whether information that is turned up in background checks can be shared, it is worth highlighting the best public background checking sites to use if you want to know what information there is about you that might show up on such a check.

-Our top three recommended background checks are:
+Our top two recommended background checks are: